alxael/presentation/README.md

 A simple presentation web application built for a software development company.

 ## Installation and setup
-- Step 1: Copy the repository using the Azure DevOps UI.
-Preferably copy branch #54 as it contains the latest version.
+- Step 1: Copy the repository.

 - Step 2: Ensure _Node.js_ and _npm_ are installed on your machine.